LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/one-to-many.rst

 The ``Value`` of each ``SelectListItem`` will be the ``Id`` of the given category.
 The ``Id`` of a category is unique (in fact, it functions as a primary key) while the ``Name`` may not be.
 Therefore, we must use ``Id`` for the ``value`` attribute.

-Since we no longer have a no-arg constructor, we must add one.
+Since we no longer have a no-arg constructor, we must add one to allow model binding.

 .. sourcecode:: csharp
    :lineno-start: 42